Best Multi-Function Stroller 2023

 Details: Evenflo Pivot Xpand

 Evenflo doesn’t often get praise for their strollers–low price usually means low quality.
 But we couldn’t help be intrigued with the new Evenflo Pivot Xpand Modular Travel System.
-Based off the Pivot ($200 to $280), a single seat modular frame stroller, the Xpand adds new features including a surprisingly easy conversion to a double stroller using no tools.
+Based off the Pivot, a single seat modular frame stroller, the Xpand adds new features including a surprisingly easy conversion to a double stroller using no tools.

 The biggest difference: the Pivot Xpand offers 22 different seating options to the Pivot’s six options.
 Watch how the Xpand converts: